orwah/Asasi_event/README.md

 <b>HOW TO USE:</b><br>
 inside 'data' folder you will find :
-- preferences.php      : here you will set some general setting
+- preferences.php      : here you will set some general setting.
-- templates_events.php : here you will put your magic
+- css folder           : you can put your custom css here (styl.css, styl-rtl.css, styl-ltr.css).
-- functions.php        : (still just an idea) you can override functions.php
+- functions.php        : you can override functions.php (still an idea).
-- css folder           : you can put your custom css here (styl.css, styl-rtl.css, styl-ltr.css)
+- templates_events.php : here you will put your magic :

 Use Templates Events :<br>
  find the suitable event from the \data\templates_events.php eveints list, and Just replace 'false' by one of those 2 ways: